uthcode/learntosolveit/source/quotes.rst

 Everything
 ==========

+* Programs must be written for people to read, and only incidentally for machines to execute. -- Abelson & Sussman, *Structure and Interpretation of Computer Programs*

+* Our imagination is stretched to the utmost, not, as in fiction, to imagine things which are not really there, but just to comprehend those things which are. -- Richard Feynman

 * Linux: Because a PC is a terrible thing to waste.
 (By komarimf@craft.camp.clarkson.edu, Mark Komarinski)

 * The primary purpose of the DATA statement is to give names to the constants;
   instead of referring to pi as 3.141592653589793 at every appearance, the variable pi can be given that value with the DATA statement and used instead of the longer form of the constant.
 This also simplifies modifying the program, should the value of PI change. - FORTRAN manual for Xerox Computers.

 * All programmers are playwrights and all computers are lousy actors.

 * "I could have made money [by joining the proprietary software world], and perhaps amused myself writing code.
 But I knew that at the end of my career, I would look back on years of building walls to divide people,